iot-salzburg/panta_rhei/README.md

     pr.demo-system.metric
     test-topic

+Two new topics were created automatically.
-Track the traffic in real time via the Kafka-consumer-console:
+To track the traffic in real time, use the `kafka-consumer-console`:

-    /kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic demo-system.metric --from-beginning
+    /kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic pr.demo-system.metric
     > {"phenomenonTime": "2018-12-04T14:18:11.376306+00:00", "resultTime": "2018-12-04T14:18:11.376503+00:00", "result": 50.05934369894213, "Datastream": {"@iot.id": 2}}

+You can use the flag `--from-beginning` to see the whole recordings of the persistence time which are two weeks by default.
-After the tests, close the services with:
+After the tests, stop the services with:

     /kafka/bin/kafka-server-stop.sh
     /kafka/bin/zookeeper-server-stop.sh
-    cd gost
+    cd setup/gost
     docker-compose down

+If you want to remove the instances from the GOST server, run `docker-compose down -v`.

 ## Deploy on a Cluster

-The deployment in cluster node needs the following steps:
+The deployment in cluster node requires the following steps:

 #### Set up Kafka Cluster

-* Install Kafka on each node with configured zookeeper property file
+*   Install Kafka without client libraries on each node:

-    Exemplary for our test broker with leader ip 192.168.48.81:
+        sudo apt-get update
+        cd setup
+        sh kafka/install-kafka-0v11.sh

+*   Configure the Kafka Cluster on each node:

+    Exemplary, we are using the node with ip 192.168.48.81 as our Kafka leader, on which zookeeper will run:

-    Make a config file  for each broker on  node [k] :
+    Copy and change the config file for each broker on  node `[k]`, e.g. k in {1,2,3} :

         cp /kafka/config/server.properties /kafka/config/il08[k].properties
+        nano /kafka/config/il08[k].properties

-    And change the following properties:
+    And set the following properties to:

         broker.id=[k]
         delete.topic.enable=true